 - B2M is often elevated in chronic renal failure and dialysis patients without cancer

-4.Carcinoembryonic antigen (CEA)
+go to site 4.Carcinoembryonic antigen (CEA)

 - CEA is the best tumour marker used to monitor patients with colorectal cancer during treatment, not useful as a screening or diagnostic test.